Khushhiii08/Smart-Retail-Product-Detection-and-Analysis-Using-YOLOv8/README.md

 Ramsha Annam 23BCE8215

 This project aims to develop a smart retail product detection system using computer vision to detect products picked by customers in a retail store environment.
-The system leverages two YOLOv8 models to detect grocery items and hand.
-By identifying hand-to-product interactions, it can accurately determine which products customers have picked.
+The system leverages two YOLOv8 models to detect grocery items, hand, store basket and trolly.
+By identifying hand-to-product and product-to-store-basket-or-trolly interactions, it can accurately determine which products customers have picked.
 The solution integrates with a Flask-based web application, allowing users to upload videos or images for product and hand detection.
-The system processes these inputs in real time, stores the results in a database, and provides actionable insights on customer behaviour.
+The system processes these inputs in real time, stores the results in a database, and provides actionable insights into customer behaviour.

 ⚙️ Project Modules: